Chapter 1 : Why I shouldn’t act impulsively.

 “Did I scare you?”

 “Yes I did.
-Anyway, it’s time to get you to bed.”
+It’s time to get you to bed.”
 He stood, and pulled me up after him.
 “Come on.”

 I had reached the tired stage of my drunkenness, and so followed him up the stairs to his room without much protest.
 Crashing in James’ bed after a night of drunken escapades was not new to me.
 In fact, seeing as James could not enter the girl’s dorm and insisted on seeing that I got to bed safely, it was a very common occurrence.